awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2Win_CreateWordPressBlog.md

 If your WordPress blog becomes popular and you need more compute power or storage, consider the following steps:
 + Expand the storage space on your instance\.
 For more information, see [Amazon EBS Elastic Volumes](ebs-modify-volume.md)\.
 + Move your MySQL database to [Amazon RDS](https://aws.amazon.com/rds) to take advantage of the service's ability to scale automatically\.
-+ Migrate to a larger instance type\.
-For more information, see [Change the instance type](ec2-instance-resize.md)\.
-+ Add additional instances\.
-For more information, see [Tutorial: Increase the availability of your application on Amazon EC2](ec2-increase-availability.md)\.

 For information about WordPress, see the WordPress Codex help documentation at [http://codex\.wordpress\.org/](http://codex.wordpress.org/)\.
 For more information about troubleshooting your installation, see [https://wordpress\.org/support/article/how\-to\-install\-wordpress/\#common\-installation\-problems](https://wordpress.org/support/article/how-to-install-wordpress/#common-installation-problems)\.
 For information about making your WordPress blog more secure, see [https://wordpress\.org/support/article/hardening\-wordpress/](https://wordpress.org/support/article/hardening-wordpress/)\.
 For information about keeping your WordPress blog up\-to\-date, see [https://wordpress\.org/support/article/updating\-wordpress/](https://wordpress.org/support/article/updating-wordpress/)\.